iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.4/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="au.gov.health.covid19 1 reviews"/>
 </p>

+> The app turns itself off.<br> :date: __2020-07-27 00:14:24__

+> I get an alert, and when i click on it, i cant see the alert.
+It's probably buried in there somewhere under one of the options, but i cant find it.
+Aweful user interface.
+Maybe hire a UX consultant when you get around to addressing this in future.<br> :date: __2020-07-23 09:22:41__

+> 3.8 Million dollars to create this app?
+Australia tax payers got extorted!<br> :date: __2020-07-21 12:02:42__

 > A great idea but shame we have the morons out of touch with reality running the states and country!
 I had this installed but with restrictions continuing no point continuing with this app!<br> :date: __2020-07-11 04:39:49__